mooltipass/minible/aux_bootloader_protocol.md

 3. Bootloader size needs to fit in 8kb size (or less).
 The application will start at a fixed address defined by the size of the bootloader.

 ## Message Structure and Serial Link Specs
-The communication from main mcu to bootloader are performed according:
+The communication from main mcu to bootloader is performed according:
 [Aux Mcu <-> Serial Link Specification](aux_main_mcu_protocol.md)

 The commands received by the bootloader are performed in the top of the protocol mentioned above with MessageType equal to __0x0002__.